TomerShenar/Disentangling_Shift_And_Add/README.md

 4. Repeat Nitr times until satisfied with convergence.
 Obtain final spectra A = A[Nitr] and B = B[Nitr]

 In general, however, not all orbital parameters are known.
 In this case, one can explore the agreement with the data for a given set of orbital parameters.
 For example, imagine we perform the separation for a set of orbital parameters O', and obtain A' and B' as disentangled spectra.
 We can compare the sum of A' and B' at each epoch to the observation, and compute the usual chi2 across all pixles and all observations.
-In principle, one may expect that the best results (minimum chi2) would be obtained for the correct orbital parameters.
+One may expect that the best results (minimum chi2) would be obtained for the correct orbital parameters.

 In principle, the chi2 exploration could be performed on all orbital paramreters.
 However, for feasibility reasons, the script is limited to a K1, K2 exploration (i.e., RV semi-amplitudes).
 In almost all cases, the period, T0, eccentricity and omega can be well constrained by fitting a single-lined orbit to the primary.

 A minimization of chi2(K1, K2) enables the derivation of K1, K2 and their corresponding statistical errors.
 Once K1, K2 have been derived, the final separation can be performed.

+Q. How many spectra are needed for disentangling?

 Q. What about the light ratios?